zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### showAfter `Number`*(default: 100)*

-Specify the delay in milliseconds before the tooltip is shown.
-This option is ignored if showOn is set to "click" or "focus".
+Specify the delay in milliseconds before the Tooltip is shown.
+This option is ignored if `showOn` is set to "click" or "focus".

 #### Example - set show delay